xlladdins/xll/docs/Excel4MacrosA-D.md

 | 5          | Exponential    |
 | 6          | Moving Average |

-Ord\_per    depends on type.
+Ord\_per&nbsp;&nbsp;&nbsp;&nbsp;depends on type.
 If type is 3, then ord\_per is the order of the polynomial.
 If type is 6, ord\_per is the number of periods for the moving average.
 If type is neither 3 nor 6, then ord\_per is ignored.

-Forecast    is the number of periods or units to extrapolate the trendline in the positive or forward direction.
+Forecast&nbsp;&nbsp;&nbsp;&nbsp;is the number of periods or units to extrapolate the trendline in the positive or forward direction.
 This argument is ignored for moving averages (type 6).
 The default is zero.

-Backcast    is a number specifying the number of periods or units to extrapolate the trendline in the negative or backward direction.
+Backcast&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the number of periods or units to extrapolate the trendline in the negative or backward direction.
 This argument is ignored for moving averages (type 6).
 The default is zero.

-Intercept    is a number specifying the value of the y-intercept of the trendline, if it is already known.
+Intercept&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the value of the y-intercept of the trendline, if it is already known.
 If FALSE or omitted, Microsoft Excel will calculate the y-intercept .
 This argument is ignored for moving averages.

-Equation    is a logical value specifying whether the trend equation should be displayed on the chart.
+Equation&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether the trend equation should be displayed on the chart.
 If TRUE, the equation will be displayed on the chart.
 If FALSE or omitted, the equation will not be displayed on the chart.

-R\_squared    is a logical value specifying whether the r-squared equation should be displayed on the chart.
+R\_squared&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether the r-squared equation should be displayed on the chart.
 If TRUE, the value will be displayed on the chart.
 If FALSE or omitted, the equation will not be displayed on the chart.

-Name    is a text string specifying the custom name of the trendline.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is a text string specifying the custom name of the trendline.
 Can also be a logical value.
 If TRUE or omitted, the automatic name will be used instead.

 **Remarks**